cyberbotics/webots/docs/guide/object-shapes.md

 The [ColladaShapes](#colladashapes) PROTO represents a Collada shape (*.dae) imported from an external file.
 The [ColladaShapes](#colladashapes) PROTO combines [Mesh](../reference/mesh.md) and [PBRAppearance](../reference/pbrappearance.md) nodes to preserve the appearance of each mesh stored in a Collada file.
 The [ColladaShapes](#colladashapes) PROTO can be used either as a graphical or as a collision detection primitive (in a boundingObject).
-If the file contains more than one mesh, the meshes will be merged into a single one.
+As Collada files may contain several meshes with material information, each mesh will be added as a [Shape](../reference/shape.md) node inside a [Group](../reference/group.md) node.

 Derived from [Group](../reference/group.md).